adamgruber/mochawesome-report-generator/README.md

 slashes | hyphen | 3/29/2017 | 3-29-2017
 colons | null | 17:46:21 | 174621

-Further, if you pass the flag with no format string, it will default to `isoDateTime`.
+If you pass `true` as the format string, it will default to `isoDateTime`.

 ### mochawesome `reporter-options`